pingcap/docs/tidb-cloud/select-cluster-tier.md

 To get the prefix for your cluster, take the following steps:

 1. Navigate to the **Clusters** page.
 2. Click **Connect** in the upper-right corner of the cluster area.
-A connection dialog box is displayed.
+In the drop-down list, select **Dev Tools**.
+A connection dialog is displayed.
-3. In the dialog, locate **Step 2: Connect with a SQL client** and get the prefix in the connection string.
+3. In the dialog, get the prefix from the connection string.

 ### Serverless Tier special terms and conditions